sriramalavalapati3/Typo-Tales/README.md

 run ther server

-mongodb
-Copy code
-npm start
-Open the app in your browser:

-Feel n only feel
-yes finish the work
-License

 Contributing
 We welcome contributions from the community!
 If you would like to contribute to this project, please fork the repository and create a pull request.